 Create the Event

-In your publication settings, navigate to Analytics > Google Analytics and enter your account ID along with with names you would like to use for the Category and Action of your event.
+In your publication settings, navigate to Analytics > Google Analytics and enter your account ID along with names you would like to use for the Category and Action of your event.

 Once the information has been saved you are ready to set up the goal in your Google Analytics account.